Free Things to Do in Invercargill (and a Few Cheap Things Too)

 Discover the secrets of the world’s southernmost city.
 Does it get any more enticing than that?
 Southland is known for its quirky farm towns, which has Invercargill, a city of Scottish heritage, as its main hub.
-The quirkiness reflects in the architecture to the forgotten “world” that has been brought back to life by the locals.
-With all this, just having a wander around the city is a free yet interesting thing to do.
-We have all the best points and free things to do in Invercargill in this listicle!
+The quirkiness reflects in the architecture of the city, as well as the local attractions of oversized car collections and, literally, junk from a demolition site.
+Just having a wander around the city is a free yet interesting thing to do.
+We have all the best points of interest and free things to do in Invercargill in this listicle.

-Invercargill’s natural history is fascinating too, with one of its “living dinosaurs” still live and kickin’ in the local museum.
-Plus, there are heaps of walks across long-stretching beaches, dunes, boardwalks and lagoons to add to the free things to do in Invercargill list.
+There are heaps of walks across long-stretching beaches, dunes, boardwalks and lagoons to add to the free things to do in Invercargill list.
 Alternatively, explore by bike in this extremely flat city providing an easy-breezy ride.
 You can even find a mountain bike park to test your skills.

 So read on to find the free things to do in Invercargill (or at least pretty cheap)!
 And for some paid options if you have some budget to spare, check out the 10 Invercargill Must-Dos.

 1. Wander Around Demolition World – CHEAP

 Is this village a stroke of genius or just a bit creepy?
 You decide.
 The most popular demolition company of Southland has a secret: a small village created out of their scavengers’ treasures.
 It is a great way to revisit the past of a remote region.
 The displays are so unique, in fact, that it has been featured in films, TV shows and magazines all over the world.
-The attraction is definitely worthy of a spot on our free things to do in Invercargill.
+Demolition World is definitely worthy of a spot on our list of free and cheap things to do in Invercargill.
 Entry is a gold coin donation.

 Location: 290 Bain Street, approximately 6km (4 miles) from Invercargill city centre.